RSE-Cambridge/iris-magnum/magnum-tour/README.md

 Ingress allows multiple services to share a single IP address and port combination, similar to how traditional shared web hosting can work.
 This can help you reduce the number of public IP addresses you consume.

 For this demo we use nginx ingress, however we instal it manually so it makes use of a load-balancer service type.
-First you need to install Helm3, then you can run:
+First you need to install Helm3.
+For help with installing Helm3 please see: https://helm.sh/docs/intro/install/

+Once helm3 is installed, you can run:

 ```
 helm repo add stable https://kubernetes-charts.storage.googleapis.com